What Is Occupational Therapy?

 What is occupational therapy vs. physical therapy?

-Occupational therapy (OT) and physical therapy (PT) share many of the same goals and attributes.
-Both are led by educators and trainers, and both help the client master skills and perform daily tasks and living functions.
-In addition, both may help them heal from and then avoid injuries.
-However, each approach has its focus and methods.
+Occupational therapy and physical therapy can share many of the same goals and components.
+Both are led by educators and trainers, and both can help a client practice skills in order to perform daily tasks and living functions.
+In addition, both may help clients heal from and then avoid injuries.
+However, each approach has its own unique focus and methods.

-The differences between occupational therapy (OT) and physical therapy (PT) are sometimes subtle and sometimes obvious.
-Most importantly, they each have different goals.
-Physical therapy aims to strengthen the muscles, while occupational therapy (PT) makes it possible to take care of yourself, whether that's physically, mentally, socially, or in another practical way.
-One of the basic tenets of occupational therapy is to help these individuals participate in the important activities of their lives in a meaningful way.
-Of course, it's easier to complete the daily tasks when your muscles work as effectively as possible.
-Therefore, the two types of therapy are often used for the same client during a rehabilitation period.
+Physical therapy aims to strengthen the muscles, while occupational therapy helps make it possible to take care of yourself—whether that's physically, mentally, socially, or in another practical way.
+One of the basic tenets of OT is to help individuals participate in the important activities of their lives in a meaningful way.
+Of course, it's often easier to complete the daily tasks when your muscles work as effectively as possible, which PT may help with.
+Therefore, the two types of therapy can be related and may sometimes be used for the same client during a rehabilitation period.

-According to the National Library of Medicine, someone may need occupational therapy at any time in their life.
-If they're a child, they might go to occupational therapy when a doctor, therapist, or social worker determines that they have a mental or physical condition that will limit their functioning.
-If, on the other hand, the client becomes disabled, their doctor might recommend occupational therapy at some point.
-Later in life, the client's gerontologist might send them to occupational therapy if their mental or physical capabilities are beginning to diminish because of their age or age-related conditions.
+According to the National Library of Medicine, a person could need occupational therapy at any time in their life.
+For example, a child might go to occupational therapy if a doctor, therapist, or social worker determines that they have a mental or physical condition that may limit their functioning.
+Another common situation is when an adult becomes disabled, in which case their doctor might recommend occupational therapy.
+Or later in life, a person’s gerontologist might refer them to occupational therapy if a health condition prevents them from doing certain necessary activities.

 Finding occupational therapists

-Occupational therapy (OT) programs can be found in hospitals, psychiatric facilities, schools, workplaces, clients' homes, healthcare clinics, personal practice, nursing homes, rehabilitation centers, independent facilities, and other locations that work with mental health and healthcare.
+Occupational therapy (OT) programs can be found in hospitals, psychiatric facilities, schools, workplaces, clients' homes, healthcare clinics, personal practice, nursing homes, rehabilitation centers, independent facilities, and other locations.
+You might use a directory to find a provider who offers the type of care you need, or you might ask your doctor for a referral.

-The first occupational therapy (OT) session is typically an assessment where the occupational therapist goes through the client's medical history and the list of Activities of Daily Living or ADL.
+The first occupational therapy (OT) session is typically an assessment where the occupational therapist goes through the client's medical history and their list of activities of daily living.
 They'll ask the client about any problems they have with their ADL and may request specifics about how they do them.
 For instance, they might ask the client if they have any problems eating.
 If they respond "no" because they're able to put food in their mouth and swallow, the occupational therapist may ask more specific questions, such as:

 - Do you cook your meals?